-This study represents one of the first attempts to investigate associations between multi-level psychosocial resources, and physical and mental health outcomes in a sample of pregnant individuals, and how these relationships may vary by race.
-All psychosocial resources included in the models (i.e. mindfulness, psychological capital, and social support) were moderately correlated.
-In our single-group model, we found that mindfulness was statistically significant and inversely associated with prenatal anxiety and depression scores, and social supports were statistically significant and inversely associated with prenatal associated with prenatal anxiety scores, after controlling for food insecurity and adverse life events.
-None of the psychosocial resources were statistically significantly associated with the number of chronic health conditions in the final single group model.
-Our multi-group model found that mindfulness, psychological capital, and social supports were statistically significant and inversely associated with the final single group model.
+In our single-group model, we found that mindfulness was statistically significant and inversely associated with prenatal anxiety and depression scores, and social supports were statistically significant and inversely associated with prenatal anxiety scores, after controlling for food insecurity and adverse life events.
+None of the psychosocial resources were statistically significantly associated with the number of CHCs in the final single group model.
+Our multi-group model found that mindfulness, psychological capital, and social supports were statistically significant and inversely associated with anxiety, depression, and CHCs among pregnant BIPOC; only mindfulness remained statistically significant with respect to the mental health outcomes among White individuals.

-anxiety, depression, and chronic health conditions among pregnant BIPOC; only mindfulness remained statistically significant with respect to the mental health outcomes among White individuals.
+The findings from our single-group model align with past studies that suggest MBIs have a positive effect on prenatal mental health, though many studies have been conducted among high-income, predominantly White samples [91].
+Specifically, the use of Mindfulness-Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR) have been found to be efficacious psychosocial interventions for prenatal mental health through the targeting of mindfulness [40, 45, 46, 60].
+These prenatal MBIs may promote positive mental well-being via reductions in stress [23, 41, 64, 82].
+One potential pathway linking MBIs and reduced anxiety and depression is through adaptive coping mechanisms

-The findings from our single-group model align with past studies that suggest MBIs have a positive effect on prenatal mental health, though many studies have been conducted among high-income, predominantly White samples (Sun et al., 2022).
-Specifically, the use of Mindfulness-Based Cognitive Therapy (MBCT) and Mindfulness-Based Stress Reduction (MBSR) have been found to be efficacious psychosocial interventions for prenatal mental health through the targeting of mindfulness (Kuyken et al., 2008; Kuyken et al., 2010; Ma & Teasdale, 2004) (Kabat-Zinn, 1982).
-These prenatal MBIs may promote positive mental well-being via reductions in stress (Felder et al., 2018; Keng et al., 2011; Matvienko-Sikar et al., 2016; Shapiro et al., 2008).
-One potential pathway linking MBIs and reduced anxiety and depression is through adaptive coping mechanisms (Machado et al., 2021).
-For example, a recent integrative literature review of MBIs found that participating in mindfulness-based strategies during pregnancy led to increases in positive framing, acceptance, and instrumental and emotional support (all examples of adaptive coping techniques) (Carver, 1997).
-MBIs also encourage reflection, mindfulness, and awareness of the present moment, which may translate to an increased use of active coping strategies (Lavender et al., 2016).
-Though these coping strategies may also be related to health behaviors that contribute to decreased risk for chronic health conditions during pregnancy (e.g., mindful eating and movement (Youngwanichsetha et al., 2014)), we did not find significant associations between mindfulness and chronic health conditions in our models.
+[61].
+For example, a recent integrative literature review of MBIs found that participating in mindfulness-based strategies during pregnancy led to increases in positive framing, acceptance, and instrumental and emotional support (all examples of adaptive coping techniques) [13].
+MBIs also encourage reflection, mindfulness, and awareness of the present moment, which may translate to an increased use of active coping strategies [48].
+Though these coping strategies may also be related to health behaviors that contribute to decreased risk for CHCs during pregnancy (e.g., mindful eating and movement [99]), we did not find significant associations between mindfulness and CHCs in our models.

 MBIs may be particularly effective at optimizing prenatal mental health, even after accounting for significant stress exposures and adverse social determinants, because of the neuroplasticity of the brain during pregnancy.
-Neuroplasticity is the ability of one's mind to adapt and change as a result of stimuli through reorganization of structure and function (Puderbaugh & Emmady, 2023).
-Neuroplasticity is elevated during the perinatal period (Pawluski et al., 2016) to biologically allow for pregnant and postpartum individuals to adapt to their new roles and develop protective and caring maternal instincts (Barba-Müller et al., 2019).
-Due to this increased plasticity, neurogenesis and synaptic remodeling creates the potential for new thoughts, emotions, and habits (Roshan-Milani et al., 2021).
-The susceptibility of "learned helplessness" (Cabib et al., 2020), depression and anxiety, along with other stress-based mental illnesses is high, and this vulnerability to negative thoughts and behaviors is known as maladaptive neuroplasticity (Peterson, 2012).
-Fortunately, this increased plasticity can be also create potential for positive adaptation, and there is an opportunity for adaptive coping behaviors to be easily acquired (Cabib et al., 2020).
+Neuroplasticity is the ability of one's mind to adapt and change as a result of stimuli through reorganization of structure and function [76].
+Neuroplasticity is elevated during the perinatal period [73] to biologically allow for pregnant and postpartum individuals to adapt to their new roles and develop protective and caring maternal instincts [4].
+Due to this increased plasticity, neurogenesis and synaptic remodeling creates the potential for new thoughts, emotions, and habits [80].
+The susceptibility of "learned helplessness" [12], depression and anxiety, along with other stress-based mental illnesses is high, and this vulnerability to negative thoughts and behaviors is known as maladaptive neuroplasticity [74].
+Fortunately, this increased plasticity can also create potential for positive adaptation, and there is an opportunity for adaptive coping behaviors to be easily acquired [12].
 Fostering neuroplasticity through mind-body techniques beginning during pregnancy can support a more adaptive transition and increase individuals' ability to cope with the stressors associated with this adjustment thus promoting positive mental health and well-being.